Friday, January 11, 2013

 Love the Sinner, Hate the Sin

 We hear ‘love the sinner, hate the sin’, yet it is not contained within the holy scriptures.
-There was a certain man who wanted to unite all religions that has become famous for coining the phrase.
+It is not love to let people continue on a path that will lead them to hell, to the lake of fire, without the love to tell them the truth, and pray for them.
+Let God lead you, or pray that He sends someone the person sinning will listen to There was a certain man who wanted to unite all religions that has become famous for coining the phrase.

 The man’s name was Mohandas ‘Mahatma’ Gandhi, who was considered the ‘father of India’ and the spiritual and national leader of India.
 According to his biography, Gandhi studied law in London early in the 1890s.
 Understanding that politics had to be grounded in religion at that time, he became interested in the Bible, particularly the New Testament.

-Since Ganhi studied Christianity, it is most likely that he paraphrased words from Augustine, who wrote a letter (211th, circa 424), which contained within it the phrase “Cum dilectione hominum et odio vitiorum”.
-(Please don't ask me the pronunciation of that.)
+Since Gandhi studied Christianity, it is most likely that he paraphrased words from Augustine, who wrote a letter (211th, circa 424), which contained within it the phrase “Cum dilectione hominum et odio vitiorum”.
+(Please don't ask me the pronunciation of that.
+It is guaranteed my tongue will trip over it.)

 The translation of that phrase has been recorded as: "With love for mankind and hatred of sins."
-(Augustine) Gandhi’s quote, “Love the sinner, hate the sin”, likely found its origin in Augustine’s words and were rephrased (Gandi's udnderstanding and translation?)
+(Augustine) Gandhi’s quote, “Love the sinner, hate the sin”, likely found its origin in Augustine’s words and were rephrased (Gandhi's understanding and translation?)

 He also stated: “I like your Christ.
 I do not like your Christians.
 They are so unlike your Christ.”
 He was shot by a Hindu extremist in 1948, during a prayer vigil.
 Sadly, the last quote of his that I shared can certainly be applied to what we see today amongst multitudes that call themselves “Christians”.